Wei-N-Ning/luaExamples/README.md

 there exists solution in Lua for every problem I can solve nicely in the former languages.

-This is obviously not true, but toying with this idea
-helps me to see the boundary of Lua as well as its fields of application.
+This is obviously not true, but toying with this idea helps me to see the boundary of Lua as well as its fields of application.

-Despite of the differences, here are still many patterns that apply equally well in Lua, such as encapsulation, state & strategy.
+Despite of the differences between Lua other languages, here are still many patterns that apply equally well in Lua, such as encapsulation, state & strategy.
 You can find some of these patterns here.

 Some examples in this project are inspired by the book [Programming in Lua, 4th edition]( https://www.amazon.com/Programming-Lua-Fourth-Roberto-Ierusalimschy/dp/8590379868 )

-Although the examples here are self-explanatory and do not require additional learning materials, I would still highly recommend this book to developers new to Lua programming language.
 I have this habit of leaving page numbers or directly citing the contents of this book in the docstrings.

 ### Similar/Related Projects?